bryanpbaker/youbring-web-legacy/README.md

+#YouBring
+YouBring is an application used to manage event invitees and items which should be brought to the event.
+You create various types of events, assign invitees and then assign items for each invitee to bring.
+It simplifies event planning.

+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>